keeps/dbptk-ui/README.md

 ## More information

-Configuration options are detailed in the [Database Visualization Toolkit Wiki](https://github.com/keeps/db-visualization-toolkit/wiki).
+Configuration options are detailed in the [Wiki](https://github.com/keeps/db-visualization-toolkit/wiki).

-Database Visualization Toolkit logos can be downloaded [here](https://github.com/keeps/db-preservation-toolkit/wiki/Logos).
+DBPTK logos can be downloaded [here](https://github.com/keeps/db-preservation-toolkit/wiki/Logos).

-More information about these tools can be found at http://database-preservation.com
+More information about these tools can be found at https://database-preservation.com

 ## To report a problem or make a suggestion

 Create a new issue at https://github.com/keeps/db-visualization-toolkit/issues/new

-Or if the problem/suggestion is related to the Database Preservation Toolkit, create the issue at https://github.com/keeps/db-preservation-toolkit/issues/new
+Or if the problem/suggestion is related to the Database Preservation Toolkit Developer, create the issue at https://github.com/keeps/db-preservation-toolkit/issues/new

 ## Information & Commercial support